Personal Rule

-The Personal Rule (also known as the Eleven Years' Tyranny) was the period in England, Scotland, and Ireland from 1629 to 1640, when King Charles I ruled without recourse to Parliament.
-Charles claimed that he was entitled to do this under the royal prerogative.
+The Personal Rule (also known as the Eleven Years' Tyranny) was a period in the history of England from the dissolution of the third Parliament of Charles I in 1629 to the summoning of the Short Parliament in 1640, during which the King declined to call the next parliament and ruled as an autocratic absolute monarch without recourse to Parliament.
+Charles claimed that he was entitled to do this under the royal prerogative and that he had a divine right.

-Charles had already dissolved three Parliaments by the third year of his reign in 1628.
+Charles had called three Parliaments by the third year of his reign in 1628.
 After the murder of George Villiers, Duke of Buckingham, who was deemed to have a negative influence on Charles' foreign policy, Parliament began to criticize the king more harshly than before.
-Charles then realized that, as long as he could avoid war, he could rule without Parliament.
+Charles then realised that, as long as he could avoid war, he could rule without the need of Parliament.

 Names

-Whig historians such as S. R. Gardiner called this period the "Eleven Years' Tyranny", because they interpret Charles's actions as authoritarian and a contributing factor to the instability that led to the English Civil War.
-More recent historians such as Kevin Sharpe called the period "Personal Rule", because they consider it to be a neutral term, and some such as Sharpe have emphasised the positive aspects of the period.
+Whig historians such as S. R. Gardiner called this period the "Eleven Years' Tyranny", because they interpret Charles's actions as highly authoritarian and a contributing factor to the instability that eventually led to the English Civil War.
+More recent historians such as Kevin Sharpe called the period "Personal Rule", because they consider it to be a more neutral term, and some such as Sharpe have argued that there were some positive aspects of the period.